On Determining the Eigenprojection and Components of a Matrix: calculating the eigenprojection of Using any annihilating polynomial of

-The main result of this section is formulated as Theorem~\ref{t-eigen0} stating that the eigenprojection of a matrix $A$ can be found by direct calculation using any annihilating polynomial for any matrix $A^u$, where $u\ge\nu={\rm ind\,}$A. One can always take $v$ as $u$ (see (\ref{nu<n})) and the characteristic polynomial \footnote[4]{It can be calculated using the Leverrier--Faddeev algorithm, the Krylov method, or other computational algorithms (see, for example, \cite{Gantmacher66, FaddeevFaddeeva63R}).} as the annihilating polynomial, but to reduce computations, it would be advantageous to make use of the information available about $A$ for getting a more accurate upper bound for $\nu$ and, perhaps, for obtaining an annihilating polynomial of a power lower than that of the characteristic polynomial.
-In this respect, the minimum polynomial for $A^{\nu}$ is the best choice, but its determination can be problematic itself.
+The main result of this section is\x{} Theorem~\ref{t-eigen0} which states\x{} that the eigenprojection of\x{} $A$ can be found by direct calculation using any annihilating polynomial of\x{} $A^u$ with any $u\ge\nu=\ind A.$ One can always substitute $v$ for $u$ (see \eqref{nu<n}) and the characteristic polynomial \footnote[4]{It can be calculated using the Leverrier--Faddeev algorithm, the Krylov method, or other computational algorithms (see, for example, \cite{FaddeevFaddeeva63R,Gantmacher66}\x{}).} for\x{} the annihilating polynomial, but to reduce computations, it would be advantageous to make use of the information available about $A$ for getting a more accurate upper estimate of\x{} $\nu$ and, perhaps, for obtaining an annihilating polynomial of a power lower than that of the characteristic polynomial.
+In this respect, the minimal\x{} polynomial of\x{} $A^\nu$ is the best choice, but its determination can be problematic itself.

-The proof of Theorem~\ref{t-eigen0} will rely on the above Condition~(f) which is necessary and sufficient for a matrix $Z$ to be the eigenprojection of $A$.
-We note, however, that direct reduction to the definition of the eigenprojection or to other necessary and sufficient conditions differs insignificantly in labor consumption.
+The proof of Theorem~\ref{t-eigen0} relies\x{} on the above condition~(f) which is necessary and sufficient for a matrix $Z$ to be the eigenprojection of~$A.$ We note, however, that employing\x{} the definition of the eigenprojection would not complicate the proof considerably.